wishabi/global-docker-compose/README.md

 ## Releasing

-Releases are done via [GoReleaser](https://goreleaser.com/intro/) which is run on CircleCI whenever a new tag is pushed.
+Releases are done via [GoReleaser](https://goreleaser.com/intro/) which is run on GitHub Actions whenever a new tag is pushed.
 See the file `.goreleaser.yml` for more information.

 To bump a new version, add a Git tag and also update the version reported in `cmd/gdc/commands/root.go`.